All About Medicare Supplement Insurance (Medigap) Coverage

 Key Takeaways

-Whether you’re new to Medicare, or you’ve been a customer and are looking for more coverage, you may have noticed some gaps between your needs and what’s covered by Original Medicare.
-These gaps include coinsurance and copayment charges that can be expensive for most people.
+You may have noticed some gaps between your needs and what’s covered by Original Medicare.
+These gaps can include expensive coinsurance and copayment charges that you pay out of pocket when receiving services.
 Medicare Supplement Insurance (Medigap) is a set of health insurance policies, sold by private insurance carriers, that cover these needs.

 Medigap coverage typically offers: